Covid 19 coronavirus: Watch live - Ministry of Health's Ashley Bloomfield to give update

 Priority work was happening in this area to protect vulnerable people.

-The Rosewood rest home residents who had been moved to Burwood Hospital were not being treated as hospitalisations because their treatment was what it would be in their dementia unit at the aged care facility, he said.
+The Rosewood rest home residents who had been moved to Burwood Hospital were not being treated as hospitalisations because their treatment was what it would be in their dementia unit at the aged-care facility, he said.

-Guidance on measures that aged care facilities should have in place were updated yesterday, Bloomfield said.
+Guidance on measures that aged-care facilities should have in place were updated yesterday, Bloomfield said.

-Asked whether they'd consider routine testing on people moving into aged residential care, Bloomfield said all residents were required to go into self-isolation and testing was just "one part" of keeping people safe.
+Asked about considering routine testing on people moving into aged residential care, Bloomfield said all residents were required to go into self-isolation and testing was just "one part" of keeping people safe.

 A cluster identified at a Spectrum facility caring for the intellectually disabled now had 28 cases.

 The infection originated in the community and then spread to Spectrum Care.
-Five cases are directly related to the care facility while the other cases were in households.
+Five cases are directly related to the care facility, and the other cases are in households.

-On the 13 Kiwis returning to New Zealand today after being on a cruise ship off Uruguay, Bloomfield said none of them were unwell enough to receive hospital care and they would go into quarantine after being tested.
+On the 13 New Zealanders returning to the country today after being on a cruise ship off Uruguay, Bloomfield said none was unwell enough to receive hospital care and they would go into quarantine after being tested.

 Discussing a supermarket worker in Flaxmere who had tested positive, and lives in a house with nine other people, Bloomfield said it was "very clear" he wasn't infected at work and the origin of the infection was from Queenstown.